-Around 10% of people are affected by low back pain.
-Worldwide, lower back pain causes more disability than 300 other conditions.
-Based on a recent study, low back pain causes a third of work-related disability.
-Higher levels of exercise, less access to health insurance, and shorter height are supposed to contribute to low rates of back pain.
-However, many working people develop persistent back pain.
+Many people are affected by low back pain.
+Based on a recent study, low back pain causes a third of work-related disability, and many working people develop persistent back pain.

 Where does back pain most likely occur?